kubernetes/website/content/en/docs/concepts/storage/volumes.md

 `emptyDir` volume is initially empty.
 All containers in the Pod can read and write the same files in the `emptyDir` volume, though that volume can be mounted at the same or different paths in each container.
-When a Pod is removed from a node for any reason, the data in the `emptyDir` is deleted permanently.
+When a Pod is removed from a node for any reason, or is marked deleted or terminated, the data in the `emptyDir` is deleted permanently.

 {{< note >}}
 A container crashing does *not* remove a Pod from a node.
 The data in an `emptyDir` volume